 Steptoe's railroad practice represents rail carriers and other rail industry stakeholders in a broad range of legal, policy, and strategic matters relating to disputes, transactions, investigations, legislation, and administrative rulemakings.
 We are recognized as a leading firm in virtually every major area of rail regulatory activity, and our experience in high-profile cases gives us a thorough understanding of the complex and evolving issues in rail transportation law.

 We have broad experience in complex commercial disputes before the Surface Transportation Board (STB), in federal and state courts, and in arbitration proceedings.
-Our major representations include high-stakes rail rate and contract litigation and arbitration proceedings, major rail construction/environmental cases, and cases involving the preemption of state and local law.
+Our major representations include high-stakes disputes with other rail carriers and shippers at the STB, rail rate and contract litigation and arbitration proceedings, major rail construction/environmental cases, and cases involving the preemption of state and local law.

 We have participated on behalf of our clients in nearly every important railroad transaction in recent history.
 Our lawyers have experience in the process for obtaining regulatory approval for mergers and acquisitions of railroads, acquisitions or leases of rail lines, construction and operation of rail lines, abandonment of rail lines, and discontinuance of operations.
 Additionally, we assist our clients in the environmental review process for those transactions, and specifically the application of the National Environmental Policy Act and the National Historic Preservation Act.
 We also have experience in dealing with tribal issues that arise in infrastructure projects.